Send files over WiFi from your browser to any phone or PC

 File sharing apps like AirDrop for iOS and Nearby Share from Android have tried to fill in the gaps for their own operating systems.
 They are still not platform agnostic.
 You cannot use these apps to send files between iOS, Android, Windows or Linux.

-Users then turn to sketchy third-party file sharing apps, use messenger apps, or use cloud file sharing options.
+Users then turn to sketchy third-party file sharing apps, messenger apps, or use cloud file sharing options.
 They come with their own privacy and security risks.

 A true platform agnostic solution